 You mean specifically what training methods should you use for your specific amiibo?
 I don’t know.
-Check the Dojo to see if any training guides for them have been posted, ask in the Amiibo Dojo Discord server for any tips, but otherwise just remember these magic words in every training guide:
+Check the rest of this site for training guides but otherwise just remember to fight your amiibo as their character until level 50.

 Can I improve my amiibo after they reach level 50?